 Every 1998 Playoff Contenders Football hobby box has one of 30 different over-sized checklists.
 Each team in the NFL is represented in the set, usually with a superstar veteran.
 That put Manning in good company considering he was a rookie.

 1998 Playoff Contenders Rookie of the Year Contenders Peyton Manning #4

 Inserted 1:55 packs, this is one of the toughest inserts in 1998 Playoff Contenders Football.
 At 12 cards, the checklist isn't huge but this is still a relatively tough card to find.
 And it looks pretty cool, too.
 The die-cut design is intended to mimic a plaque.
 Gold and blue foil further add to its look.

 1998 Playoff Contenders Rookie Stallions Peyton Manning #6

 What's this?
 An insert from Contenders that isn't die-cut?
 That doesn't stop the Rookie Stallions Peyton Manning card from looking distinct.
 The bright red foil background has a definite Precious Metal Gems vibe to it.
 All that said, the cool look hasn't translated into big values.
 This is one of the most affordable Manning cards in the set.

-This is the least desirable of the Peyton Manning cards in 1998 Playoff Contenders and can be found for just a few dollars.
+This is the least desirable of the Peyton Manning cards in 1998 Playoff Contenders and it can still be found for low prices.

 A master set of 1998 Playoff Contenders Football were stamped on the front as a "Proof Set" and auctioned off at the 1999 Kit Young Hawaii Trade Conference.
 Every Proof Set card is a one-of-one so it's unlikely you're going to see the Rookie Ticket Autograph surface more than once or twice (if ever).